Mori Atlas logo

 Kaboré Tambi National Park is particularly renowned as Burkina Faso's premier birding destination.
 The diverse savanna and riparian habitats support an exceptional array of bird species, including the striking Violet Turaco, the colorful Senegal Parrot, and numerous other species such as the Yellow-billed Shrike, Bearded Barbet, Purple Starling, and Chestnut-crowned Sparrow-Weaver.
 The park's significance as an Important Bird Area stems from both the diversity of species present and the presence of species with limited ranges in Burkina Faso.
 Beyond ornithology, the park is known for its dramatic transition between northern Sudan savanna grasslands and the more luxuriant southern blend of Sudan and Guinea savanna, creating a visually and ecologically varied landscape.

-Red Volta river in Kaboré Tambi National Park, Burkina Faso
+Dry riverbed of the Red Volta river in Kaboré Tambi National Park

 Kaboré Tambi National Park history and protected-area timeline